Twisted Sister: Mainstream popularity (1984–1985)

 International fame came for Twisted Sister when the band's third LP, Stay Hungry, hit the stores on May 10, 1984.
 During the successful tour, a young Metallica supported the band.
 Stay Hungry sold more than two million copies by the summer of 1985, and went on to sell more than three million in subsequent years.
 It remains the band's biggest success.

-Videos of hit singles "We're Not Gonna Take It (a No. 21 hit in the United States) and "I Wanna Rock" (No. 68 in the United States) ran almost constantly on MTV.
+Videos of hit singles "We're Not Gonna Take It" (No. 21 hit in the United States) and "I Wanna Rock" (No. 68 in the United States) ran almost constantly on MTV.
 The acclaimed surreal comedy film Pee-wee's Big Adventure took this further with the band having an appearance making a fictional video for "Burn In Hell" on the Warner Bros. backlot only to be interrupted by Pee-wee Herman passing through.
 Despite being comedic in nature, the videos featured violence against parents and teachers, which placed the band under heavy criticism by conservative organizations.
 The group was singled out by the PMRC in 1985.
 Their songs "Under the Blade" and "We're Not Gonna Take It" were specifically mentioned in the associated Senate hearings.
 Snider, along with John Denver and Frank Zappa, testified before a Senate committee during these hearings on September 19, 1985.

-In May that year, Ojeda took part, on behalf of the band, in the recordings.